hayd/pep8radius/README.md

   -v, --verbose         print verbose messages; multiple -v result in more
-                        verbose messages (passed to autopep8) -d, --diff            print the diff for the fixed source --dry-run             do not make the changes in place and print diff
+                        verbose messages (passed to autopep8) -d, --diff            print the diff for the fixed source -i, --in-place        make the changes in place
   -p n, --pep8-passes n
                         maximum number of additional pep8 passes (default: infinite)